Our Commitment to Innovation and Ethical AI

 Is Greenhouse compliant with the NYC AI Bias Law?

-Because Greenhouse does not employ any AI functionality that constitutes an automated employment decision tool, it is not required to perform bias audits under the NYC Anti-Bias in Hiring Law.
+Because Greenhouse does not employ any AI functionality that constitutes an automated employment decision tool, it is not as of yet required to perform bias audits under the NYC Anti-Bias in Hiring Law.
 Although Greenhouse has been developing AI features to optimize administrative aspects of recruiting workflows, we are intentionally not replacing human decision-making with AI functionality.

 Has a penetration test been conducted on the AI/ML features before public release?